Blue-Cardigan/whatgov/src/content/terms-of-service.md

 ## 4. User Accounts and Security

 ### 4.1 Account Creation
-- You must be at least 13 years old to create an account
+- You must be at least 16 years old to create an individual account
+- Educational institutions may provide supervised access to users under 16
 - You must provide accurate and complete information
-- You are responsible for maintaining the security of your account
+- You are responsible for maintaining account security
-- You must notify us immediately of any unauthorised access

 ### 4.2 Account Tiers
 - Free tier access is provided at no cost